Good news for Lions: Combine performances validate depth of tight end class

 After their combine performances, both Hawkeyes established themselves as strong candidates to be taken in the first round, but if the Lions opt to address the position later in the draft, there should be plenty of other choices.

 On the draft's second day, Alabama's Irv Smith Jr., UCLA's Caleb Wilson, Stanford's Kaden Smith or Texas A&M's Jace Sternberger all bring intriguing skill sets.
-The third day should also be flush with options, from Boston College's Tommy Sweeny to Ole Miss' Dawson Knox to Kahale Warring, the highly athletic project out of San Diego State.
+The third day should also be flush with options, from Boston College's Tommy Sweeney to Ole Miss' Dawson Knox to Kahale Warring, the highly athletic project out of San Diego State.

 Knox could be a late-round bargain.
 A high school quarterback who walked on at Ole Miss, the 6-foot-4, 254-pounder has shown good potential as a blocker, but, despite flashes, had limited opportunity to contribute in the passing game in college, potentially anchoring his draft stock.